 Relational Coordination Collaborative

-Relational Model of Change
+Relational Model of Organizational Change

 How do we get from here to there?

 How can we deliberately intervene to change both organizational structures and relational dynamics in order to produce sustainable, cost-effective, high-quality outcomes?
 To address these questions, Jody Hoffer Gittell worked with Amy Edmondson and Ed Schein, with input from colleagues in many fields of research and practice, to develop the Relational Model of Organizational Change.
+See below for the latest research about it, and visit the RC Toolbox for tools to implement it.

-Relational Model of Change
+Relational Model of Organizational Change

-This model includes three kinds of interventions that work together...
+The model includes three kinds of interventions that work together...

 Transforming Relationships book cover